 When you struggle to come

 Fear stopped my female orgasm.
 I managed to make myself scared of incredible satisfaction.
 But I suppose it’s like roller coasters – you know you’ll likely feel butterfly thrills (or a headache) yet you can hesitate.
 A Bustle article discusses the fear of losing control, reminding its readers that an orgasm won’t completely control a person’s body.
 So, you don’t need to worry about letting go – it’s not as though an orgasm will make us start crawling on the floor while our brains tell us to stop.

 5 Tips to improve climax: Don’t try

 A piece on Marie Claire advocates to resist trying.
 If you make climaxing the ultimate goal, you’ll add pressure and stress to a fun situation.
 You can also make the moment boring by losing focus on the sex itself.
 And if you’re like me, trying will lead to analysing – time may tick by with frustration erupting your sensual thoughts.

 If you use a vibrator to masturbate, do you naturally begin by putting the vibrator straight to your vagina?
-If the vibrator was your partner, wouldn’t you want it to tease a little, create some foreplay?
+If the vibrator was your partner, wouldn’t you prefer some teasing, a little foreplay?
 As Bad Girl Bible suggests, begin by putting your vibrator on your erogenous zones.
 Your nipples, inner thighs, lips, wherever turns you on.
 When you’re feeling aroused, continue the tease to your vagina, gently touching.
 It’s good to practice and try different options.
 Maybe you prefer a slow, light build-up, or you might enjoy quick touches in faster recession.

 What makes a good vibrator?

 Play with instruments

 Sex toys aren’t the only way to spice up the bedroom.
 Cosmopolitan put together a guide on temperature play.
 The magazine suggests combining hot and cold, using edible oil or heated chocolate with ice-cream or ice cubes.